mashiyathussain2/PythonProject/README.md

 # PythonProject
-The collection of Python Project from basic to advance
+The collection of Python Project from basic to advance.